A topic from the subject of Inorganic Chemistry in Chemistry.

 • Reactivity of Metals: This experiment demonstrates the reactivity of different metals with water or acids.

-• Flame Tests: This experiment uses a Bunsen burner to produce a flame that will change color depending on the element being tested.
+• Flame Tests: This experiment uses a Bunsen burner to produce a flame that changes color depending on the element being tested.

 • Solubility Tests: This experiment determines the solubility of different compounds in water or other solvents.